Pyhass/Hive-Custom-Component/README.md

 ## Setting up

+This component can be setup by adding the below into your home assistant configuration, replacing `<Your hive Username>` and `<Your hive Password>` with your username and password used on the [Hive](https://hivehome.com/) website.
-This component can be setup via 2 methods the first is via integrations page.
-This will prompt you to enter your hive username and password.
-Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.
+The scan interval is a time period set in minutes and this controls the interval as to how often the integration shold pull new data from hive.Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.
-The second option is to add the below into your
-Home Assistant confguration.

 ```yaml
 hive: